Scholarships / Financial Aid

 - If you are required to send an application letter make sure they are neat AND clean!
 Write legibly or type the application form - it looks more professional.

 - Keep copies of your cover letters, applications, essays, and letters of recommendations and make a list of those scholarships you applied for.

 - NEVER become discouraged- NEVER talk yourself out of applying.
 You have just as good of a chance to receive the scholarship than any other applicant.

 Need additional help?
-Contact the counselor: Ms. Jennifer Crandall.
+Contact the counselor: Mr Ward.